List of Sri Lanka Twenty20 International cricket records: Greatest loss margins (by balls remaining)

 The largest defeat suffered by Sri Lanka was against New Zealand in New Zealand during the 2016 T20I Series when they lost by 9 wickets with 60 balls remaining.

 Greatest loss margins (by wickets)

 Sri Lanka have lost a T20I match by a margin of 10 wickets on one occasion.

 Narrowest loss margins (by runs)

 The narrowest loss of Sri Lanka in terms of runs is by 3 runs suffered twice.

 Narrowest loss margins (by balls remaining)

 Sri Lanka has suffered loss with one ball remaining four times.

 Narrowest loss margins (by wickets)

 Sri Lanka has suffered defeat by 1 wicket once.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

-There have been 19 ties in T20Is history with Sri Lanka involved in two such games.
+There have been several ties in T20Is history with Sri Lanka involved in six such games.